Fisher Communications

-Fisher Communications was a media company in the United States.
+Fisher Communications, Inc. was a media company in the United States.
 Based in Seattle, Washington, the company primarily owned a number of radio and television stations in the Western United States.
-It was the last company in the Seattle area to own a local TV station before being acquired by Sinclair Broadcast Group.
-Fisher was acquired the same year KOMO-TV's competitor KING-TV's owner, Belo, was acquired by the Gannett Company.
+It was the last company in the Seattle area to own a local TV station before being acquired by Sinclair Broadcast Group in 2013.
+Prior to 2001, it was a conglomerate with businesses in broadcasting, flour milling and real estate.